orca2017/donation-analytics/README.md

   more checks:

-    1, This code challenge said checking DATE format, I assume all dates must be in MMDDYYYY format, otherwise treat it as invalid format
+    1, This code challenge said checking DATE format, I assume all dates must be in MMDDYYYY format, otherwise treat it as invalid format.
+Because challenge does not specify what formats are correct, and there are various of ways to express date, it is unreasonalbe to exhaust all valid formats.
-    2, Chanllenge also said checking NAME format, I only require name is not empty
+    2, Chanllenge also said checking NAME format, I only require name is not empty, reason is same as the above one.